 Service Worker Caching Strategies

-Implementing deterministic offline state persistence requires precise orchestration of the CacheStorage API, fetch interception, and lifecycle management.
-For frontend engineers and PWA developers building offline-first architectures, selecting the correct caching strategy directly impacts perceived performance, data consistency, and cross-browser reliability.
-This guide details production-ready patterns for service worker caching, emphasizing API precision, quota management, and fallback routing.
+Implementing deterministic offline state persistence requires precise orchestration of the CacheStorage API, fetch interception, and service worker lifecycle management.
+For frontend engineers and PWA developers building offline-first architectures, the caching strategy you pick directly shapes perceived performance, data consistency, and cross-browser reliability.
+This guide details production-ready patterns for service worker caching, emphasizing API precision, quota management, and fallback routing as part of the wider Offline Sync Strategies & Background Workflows approach.
+The single most important decision — when to serve from cache first and when to hit the network first — gets its own deep dive in Stale-While-Revalidate vs Network-First.

 Deterministic cache invalidation begins with a strict namespace and versioning schema.
-Avoid generic keys like app-cache; instead, use semantic prefixes that reflect asset type and deployment iteration (e.g., sw-static-v3.2.1, sw-api-v1).
-This approach guarantees that stale assets are isolated and safely discarded during activation.
+Avoid generic keys like app-cache; use semantic prefixes that reflect asset type and deployment iteration (for example sw-static-v3.2.1, sw-api-v1).
+This guarantees that stale assets are isolated and safely discarded during activation.

 // sw.js